18mr/documentation/action-network.md

 ![sign this petition](https://github.com/18mr/documentation/blob/master/images/signthis.PNG)

-If you click "Add Or Edit Additional Form Questions," you'll get a slightly more user-friendly version.
-If you click "Add Custom Form HTML," you'll get a field to enter some HTML.
-This is useful for customizing the form beyond adding a field.

-Something you'll have to keep in mind, no matter which method you use, is to keep your data labels clean.
+Click "Add Or Edit Additional Form Questions," and you can either assemble a new field or use a pre-built question that the tech team has provided for you.
+Find these pre-built questions in the dropdown menu on the right. _Please check to make sure that an appropriate question hasn't already been built_, because this helps keep our database all tidy and easy to read.
+No matter which method you use, take care to keep your data labels clean.
 There are already some custom data labels in our Action Network database, and you can find a [list of current custom data labels here](https://docs.google.com/spreadsheets/d/1cQ0qwEba8qWcM4ChPHNTfyJp_LOAR3bze5M0OEM5yBU/edit#gid=0).
 (Google Documents Link)

 ## Step Two: Tags for Segmenting